‘Heroic’ bystander who wrestled gun from Bondi Beach attacker is son of refugees and father to two

 Ahmed’s parents said he was shot several times in the shoulder, with some of the bullets still lodged inside, according to national broadcaster Australian Broadcasting Corporation (ABC).

-They added that Ahmed had two daughters, aged three and six, and that he would have done anything to protect anyone.
+They added that Ahmed has two daughters, aged 3 and 6, and that he would have done anything to protect anyone.

 “When he did what he did, he wasn’t thinking about the background of the people he’s saving, the people dying in the street,” said Ahmed’s father.
 “He doesn’t discriminate between one nationality and another.
 Especially here in Australia, there’s no difference between one citizen and another.”